World leaders react to Boris Johnson’s UK election victory

 World and EU leaders react to Boris Johnson’s victory in UK election.

-Mr Trump said Mr Johnson’s win meant Britain and the United States would be free to strike a “massive” new trade deal after Brexit.
+US president Donald Trump has congratulated Boris Johnson on his victory in the UK general election saying Mr Johnson’s win meant the two countries would be free to strike a “massive” new trade deal after Brexit.

 “This deal has the potential to be far bigger and more lucrative than any deal that could be made with the EU.
 Celebrate Boris,” Mr Trump tweeted.